MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 ### Supported functions in R

-A model object created with supported functions, such as:
+A model object created with these supported functions:

 |R package|Supported functions|
 |-------------|--------------------|